titon/framework/readme.md

 ## Contributing ##

-Titon is accepting any knowledgeable PHP developers looking to get their feet wet in Hack.
+Titon is accepting any knowledgeable PHP developers looking to get their hands and feet wet in Hack.
 Chat with us over in [#titon](http://webchat.freenode.net/?channels=titon) for more information.

 ## Testing ##